open-quantum-safe/www/applications/tls.md

 The new, state-of-the-art [OpenSSLv3  architecture](https://www.openssl.org/docs/OpenSSLStrategicArchitecture.html) provides a more clean way to integrate novel algorithms into TLS1.3: A fully separate binary plug-in component independent of the main TLS logic, a [provider](https://www.openssl.org/docs/manmaster/man7/provider.html) permits integration of post-quantum algorithms into TLS1.3 without changing the core logic of OpenSSL.
 Along the same lines, providers extend X.509 certificate management functions provided by OpenSSL to new algorithm classes.

 The <i>oqsprovider</i> is thus making all quantum-safe algorithms supported by OQS as well as their hybrid (classic/quantum-safe) variants readily available to OpenSSLv3 users and applications.
 It has matured to the level of being used as <a href="https://github.com/openssl/openssl/blob/master/test/README-external.md#oqsprovider-test-suite">validation test for the OpenSSL3 provider functionality</a>.
 This ensures that all quantum-safe algorithms supported by OQS are readily available without code changes to any installation running OpenSSLv3.
 All limitations/open issues are documented at <a href="https://github.com/open-quantum-safe/oqs-provider/issues">the issues tracker for the oqsprovider project</a>.
+Functional limitations of the different OpenSSL3 versions are documented [here](https://github.com/open-quantum-safe/oqs-provider#note-on-openssl-versions).

+- [OQS-OpenSSL provider version 0.4](https://github.com/open-quantum-safe/oqs-provider/releases/tag/0.4.0) aligned with liboqs 0.7.2 (August 22, 2022) <span class="label label-green">current version</span>
-- [OQS-OpenSSL provider version 0.3](https://github.com/open-quantum-safe/oqs-provider/releases/tag/0.3.0) aligned with liboqs 0.7.1 (January 13, 2022) <span class="label label-green">current version</span>
+- [OQS-OpenSSL provider version 0.3](https://github.com/open-quantum-safe/oqs-provider/releases/tag/0.3.0) aligned with liboqs 0.7.1 (January 13, 2022)

 ## OQS-BoringSSL